-In addition to eXCHANGE, the application forms and instructions are available at EERE Funding Application and Management Forms.
+In addition to eXCHANGE, the application forms and instructions are available at EERE Funding Application and Management Forms | Department of Energy.

 Electronic Authorization of Applications and Award Documents

 Submission of an application and supplemental information under this NOFO through electronic systems used by the DOE, including eXCHANGE, constitutes the authorized representative's approval and electronic signature.